WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter11).md

 ### Definitions

-1.Excludability-- the property of a good whereby a person can be prevented from using it
+1. Excludability-- the property of a good whereby a person can be prevented from using it

-2.Public goods-- good that are neither excludable nor rival in consumption
+2. Public goods-- good that are neither excludable nor rival in consumption

-3.Free rider-- a person who receives the benefit of a good but avoids paying for it
+3. Free rider-- a person who receives the benefit of a good but avoids paying for it

-4.Rivalry in consumption-- the property of a good whereby one person's use diminishes other people's use
+4. Rivalry in consumption-- the property of a good whereby one person's use diminishes other people's use

-5.Common resources-- goods that are excludable but not rival in consumption
+5. Common resources-- goods that are excludable but not rival in consumption

-6.Cost-benefit analysis-- a study that compares the costs and benefits to society of providing a public good
+6. Cost-benefit analysis-- a study that compares the costs and benefits to society of providing a public good

-7.Private goods-- goods that are both excludable and rival in consumption
+7. Private goods-- goods that are both excludable and rival in consumption

-8.Club goods-- goods that are excludable but not rival in consumption
+8. Club goods-- goods that are excludable but not rival in consumption

-9.Tragedy of the Commons-- a parable that illustrates why common resources are used more than is desirable from the standpoint of society as a whole
+9. Tragedy of the Commons-- a parable that illustrates why common resources are used more than is desirable from the standpoint of society as a whole

 ### Review